-The written word can be a powerful tool in the right hands.
+The written word can be a powerful tool.
 A skilled writer can invent new worlds and languages, create compelling characters and narratives, and bring concepts and ideas to life.
-Through Lesley's BA in Creative Writing Program, you'll develop skills and tools to invoke your creativity, tell your stories, and and tap into the true power of writing.
+Through our BA in Creative Writing program, you'll develop skills and tools to invoke your creativity, tell your stories, and tap into the true power of writing.

-As a Creative Writing undergraduate major, you'll have the opportunity to focus on one of five genres: Fiction, Non-Fiction, Poetry, Script and Screenplay, or Writing for Children and Young Adults.
+As a Creative Writing undergraduate major, you can focus on one of five genres: Fiction, Non-Fiction, Poetry, Script and Screenplay, or Writing for Children and Young Adults.

-With an average class size of about just 16-20 students, your classes will be engaging, your voice will be heard, and your words will be read.
-Creative dialogue with your professors and peers will allow you to elevate your writing to an entirely new level.
-Dedicated Faculty members will give you the skills to both provide and receive constructive criticism.
-This program puts on emphasis on feedback and collaboration so that you'll consistently produce strong and honest work.
+With an average class size of 16-20 students, your classes will be engaging, your voice will be heard, and your words will be read.
+Creative dialogue with your professors and peers will allow you to elevate your writing to a new level.
+Dedicated faculty members will give you the skills to provide and receive constructive criticism.
+This program emphasizes feedback and collaboration so you'll consistently produce strong and honest work.

-Lesley's location in Cambridge, Massachusetts, provides you with an awesome environment to cultivate both your creativity and your career.
-You'll be able to participate in poetry slams, attend readings from noteworthy authors in the Boston metro area, or attend local theatrical productions.
-Boston's status as a major media market also opens doors for some pretty amazing internship placements at publications like The Harvard Review, Teen Voices and Performer Magazine.
+Our location in Cambridge, Massachusetts is an awesome environment to cultivate your creativity and your career.
+You'll be able to participate in poetry slams, attend readings from noteworthy authors in the Boston area, or see local theatrical productions.
+Boston's status as a major media market opens doors for amazing internship placements at The Harvard Review, Teen Voices and Performer Magazine.

-Additionally, Lesley’s low-residency MFA in Creative Writing program is ranked sixth in the country by Poets & Writers, and you'll have an option to apply for an accelerated BA/MFA degree linked to that program.
+Additionally, Lesley’s low-residency MFA in Creative Writing program is ranked sixth in the country by Poets & Writers, and you'll have the option to apply for an accelerated BA/MFA dual degree linked to that program.

 This workshop-based course introduces students to the art and craft of writing for children and young adults.
 By studying the elements that underlie children’s and teen literature, students will gain a fuller understanding of what it means to write for these age groups.
 Students will balance readings that focus on universal themes, common approaches and the essentials of writing, with two research papers in the form of craft annotations, and the preparation of a manuscript, consisting of either two picture books, two short stories or an excerpt from a middle grade or young adult novel.